MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### How do I disable Copilot in Power Automate?

-You can disable Copilot in Power Automate by contacting MS Support.
+You can disable Copilot in Power Automate by contacting Microsoft Support.

 ### What are the limitations of Copilot in Power Automate during preview?